magnific0/wondershaper/README.md

     ./wondershaper -h

 The program details all available options on how to use wondershaper.
 Next is to pick an interface that you want to shape.
-You can see all availble interfaces by typing
+You can see all available interfaces by typing

     ip addr show